pwamsley2015/ScoutListGenerator/README.md

 - Next, in your text editor of choice, edit check the PowerhouseTeams.csv (found in the project folder) to match the scouting team's prefriday opinions.

+- Now you have to actually run the program.
+The program takes paramaters from the command line as such:

+ java ListGenerator filePath NumberOfScouts

+ How to run, step by step:

+ 	- Open Terminal or Command Prompt
+ 	- Change the directory to the projects src folder.
+ 	    `cd documents/programming/ScoutListGenerator/src`
+ 	- Compile all the .java files
+ 	     `javac *.java`
+ 	     Note: The reason we recompile these files, rather than just using the ones in /bin/ is to avoid a MainClassNotFoundException causes by the eclipse compiler working differently than javac.
+ 	- Run java with the follow paramaters: java ListGenerator filePathToSchedule numberOfScouts

+ - Once the program runs, just follow dialogs given by the program until the lists print (either to the console or to the default printer).